 - Make sure income is predictable.
 A lot of sites make money from sponsored posts, and this is hard to predict, and rarely continues smoothly after a sale, for whatever reason.
 Instead go for income that is recurring, or based on stable traffic, such as Amazon commissions or Display ads.

 - Look for a clean backlink profile and any other signs of risk/stability, such as how competitive the niche might be, or how often new content is required.

 There are other nuances and things to look at too, but the 5 points above are a solid starting point.

-If a site looks good after passing phase 1, we move onto phase 2, which is all about judging opportunity.
+If a site looks good after passing phase 1, we move on to phase 2, which is all about judging opportunities.

 As we mentioned earlier, we are still happy to purchase a site if it doesn’t exhibit much potential for growth.
 That said, we do still want to evaluate the growth opportunity.